 The Britzgo has four modes that cover indoor and outdoor use.
 High, low, mid, and wide modes allow the user to control their sensory experience at the touch of a button.
 The mounted volume rocker is easy to manage, providing easy adjustment in any environment.
 The Britzgo works in either ear, with ambidextrous tubes that make it a viable option for anyone that needs a set of hearing aids.

 When we look at the spec sheet of a hearing aid and see this level of functionality, we expect to be paying $250 or more for these features.
 However, the best part about the Britzgo; is its affordable price tag.
 This hearing aid costs a fraction of other brands we’ve looked at in other hearing aid reviews, considering its price at $112.99, the Britzgo is a real bargain.
+Another great source to help you decide which device is for you is seehearnow.
+It’s always important to compare the benefits and features before making any purchases.

 Buying a hearing aid is an investment in your future hearing.
 Therefore, it would make sense to spend as much money as you can afford on your hearing aid.
 However, paying more doesn’t mean that you’re going to get the best hearing devices for your money.